Franciscan Friars of the Renewal to Ordain Six to the Priesthood

-Please pray for Brothers Innocent, Xavier, Dismas, Bernardino & Antonio who will be ordained to the transitional Diaconate on May 18th.
-They will be ordained by Bishop John O'Hara at 1:30 PM at St. Crispin Friary in the South Bronx .
+Please pray for the following brothers who will be ordained to the transitional Diaconate by Bishop John O'Hara at St. Crispin Friary in the South Bronx on May 22, 2017:

 For Immediate Release